alexa-js/alexa-app/README.md

 // set a session variable
 // by defailt, Alexa only persists session variables to the next request
-// the alexa-app module makes session variables persist across multiple requests session.set(String attributeName, String attributeValue)
+// the alexa-app module makes session variables persist across multiple requests
+// Note that you *must* use `.set` or `.clear` to update
+// session properties.
+Updating properties of `attributeValue`
+// that are objects will not persist until `.set` is called session.set(String attributeName, String attributeValue)

 // return the value of a session variable